 Why is there a need for construction at Latimer?

-Construction is scheduled to complete a new middle school building, a locker room, and a renovated music building to provide classroom space to accommodate the student population growth we experienced over the last few years.
+Construction is scheduled to complete a back parking lot, play area, and new middle school building to provide classroom space to accommodate the student population growth we experienced over the last few years.
+New and renovated locker rooms and a redesigned music building were completed during the 2017 Summer Break.

 When will construction be completed?